vikashmadhow/esql/src/main/resources/esql-language-definition.md

     ;

 /**
- * A `select` statement extracts rows with a set columns (and metadata)
+ * A `select` translation extracts rows with a set columns (and metadata)
  * from a one or more joined tables and optionally subject to filters,
  * groupings, limits and orderings.
  *
  * Selects can also be combined with set operators (union, intersection, etc.)
  * or through `with` statements which creates temporary selects that can
- * be used to compose more complex `selects` in the same statement.
+ * be used to compose more complex `selects` in the same translation.
  */
 select
     : 'select'  (metadata ','?)? distinct? explicit? columns